-Ultimate guide to Acid used in battery
+Acid used in battery

 Battery acids are aqueous electrolytes generally and are those salts, acids or alkalis that can dissolve in water to form Acid electrolytes Alkaline electrolytes & neutral electrolytes.
 Acid electrolytes include sulphuric acid, perchloric acid, hydrofluosilicic acid etc. Sodium chloride is a neutral electrolyte.

-Purchasing battery acid
+Purchasing battery acid - acid used in battery

-Electrolyte is a mixture of concentrated sulphuric acid (Specific Gravity about 1.840) and distilled/demineralized water (Specific Gravity about 1.000).
+The electrolyte is a mixture of concentrated sulphuric acid (Specific Gravity about 1.840) and distilled/demineralized water (Specific Gravity about 1.000).
 Acid and water are combined, by adding the acid to the water, never the reverse, until the required density is secured.

 Do not add water to acid – Only add Acid to water.

 Different specific gravity sulphuric acid is used in lead acid batteries.
 The common working specific gravities of sulphuric acid corrected at 27 deg C for different types of batteries are given below: